alexdegg/IMDb-Analysis/README.md

 dbt deps
 dbt build
 ```
-4. The new dataset created in BigQuery with several view and materialized table.
+4. The new dataset created in BigQuery with several views and materialized table.
 Common data is partitioned and clustered.

 ![BigQuery imdb transformed data](images/imdb_dbt.png)